Thinking about switching your family carry-all for an electric car? We've selected the best electric family cars you can buy.

 The Mercedes-Benz EQB isn't the German firm's first electric car, or the biggest, or the boldest, or the poshest.
 But, it is arguably the most compelling, especially for family car buyers.

 It's a really pleasant car in a variety of other ways, too.
-The interior feels plush and is packed with technology and creature comforts, while strong performance, a comfortable ride and great refinement make the EQB a really nice car to drive.
-The range of almost 300 miles is pretty good as well.
+The interior feels plush and is packed with technology and creature comforts, while strong performance, a comfortable ride and great refinement make the EQB pleasant to drive.
+A range of almost 300 miles is pretty handy as well.

 9. Citroen e-Berlingo